Configuring

 Author your Backstage custom resource in a

-custom resource example with dynamic plugins and RBAC policies config maps, and external PostgreSQL database secrets.apiVersion: rhdh.redhat.com/v1alpha3 kind: Backstage metadata: name: <my-rhdh-custom-resource> spec: application: appConfig: mountPath: /opt/app-root/src configMaps: - name: my-rhdh-app-config - name: rbac-policies dynamicPluginsConfigMapName: dynamic-plugins-rhdh extraEnvs: secrets: - name: my-rhdh-secrets - name: my-rhdh-database-secrets extraFiles: mountPath: /opt/app-root/src secrets: - name: my-rhdh-database-certificates-secrets key: postgres-crt.pem, postgres-ca.pem, postgres-key.key replicas: 1 route: enabled: true database: enableLocalDb: false
+my-rhdh-custom-resource.yamlcustom resource example with dynamic plugins and RBAC policies config maps, and external PostgreSQL database secrets.apiVersion: rhdh.redhat.com/v1alpha3 kind: Backstage metadata: name: <my-rhdh-custom-resource> spec: application: appConfig: mountPath: /opt/app-root/src configMaps: - name: my-rhdh-app-config - name: rbac-policies dynamicPluginsConfigMapName: dynamic-plugins-rhdh extraEnvs: secrets: - name: my-rhdh-secrets - name: my-rhdh-database-secrets extraFiles: mountPath: /opt/app-root/src secrets: - name: my-rhdh-database-certificates-secrets key: postgres-crt.pem, postgres-ca.pem, postgres-key.key replicas: 1 route: enabled: true database: enableLocalDb: false- Mandatory fields

 - No fields are mandatory.
 You can create an empty Backstage custom resource and run Developer Hub with the default configuration.